Aimeliik: Demography

 The population of the state was 334 in the 2015 census and median age was 34.9 years.
 The official languages of the state are Palauan and English.
 Rengulbai is the title of the traditional high chief from the state.

+In June 1972, the resident population was 441.

 Political system

+Aimeliik has its own constitution, adopted in 1982.
+The state government was established in 1983.
 The state of Aimeliik, with population of less than 350, has an elected chief executive, governor.
 The state also has a legislature elected every four years.
 The state population elects one of the members of the House of Delegates of Palau.

 Economy

 Large area of the commerce and farming come from Nekken.
-Most farm are substantial farming but there was also the attempt to establish Aimeliik State's first cattle pasture, but Palau's soils, forage and climate are ill suited to open grazing cattle operations.
+Most farm are substantial farming but there was also the attempt to establish Aimeliik State's first cattle pasture, but Palau's soils, forage and climate are ill-suited to open grazing cattle operations.

 Transport

 Most of the roads in the state are connected with dirt roads, excluding the recently completed paved, compact road which runs through the state.

 Within Aimeliik, a road network now connects all of the inhabited villages to Koror.
 The major Airai-Aimeliik road follows an old Japanese era road along the coast from Ngetkib Airai through the Ocholochol and Ngerderar regions to south of Imul where it turns inland and climbs to the ridge separating the Ngeremeduu Bay basin from the south coast.
-Just after the road reaches the ridge line is the intersection with the north-south road through Ngatpang along the east side of the bay.
+Just after the road reaches the ridge line is the intersection with the north–south road through Ngatpang along the east side of the bay.
 The Airai -Aimeliik road follows the ridge line to Nekken, where the road branches, with the southern branch following along the west side of the Isemiich River to Ngchemiangel, and the northern branch winding through some very rough terrain to Mechebechubel Ngatpang.
 At Ngchemiangel, another branch of the road extends northwest to Medorm.